 Particulate matter pollution has been linked to numerous negative health outcomes, and importantly, has also been linked to decreased cognitive function, increased errors in decision-making, and reductions in pro-social behavior.
 In this paper, we focus on motor vehicle crashes and fatalities as these are a channel through which deteriorated cognitive and aggressive effects could play a very harmful role.
 We find robust evidence that particulate matter pollution leads to increases in fatal crashes and fatalities.
 To identify causal effects of pollution on fatal motor vehicle incidents, we make use of exogenous shifts in wind direction and velocity to pin down particulate matter pollution due to natural variation and not shifts in the volume of drivers.
 In addition to finding detrimental effects of particulate matter exposure across different modeling strategies, we are able to rule out long-run effects of exposure.
 We find that contemporaneous exposure over the prior 24 hours increases both motor vehicle crashes and fatalities, and do not find that pollution exposure over the prior week has any effect on fatal motor vehicle incidents.
-Further, the effect of air pollution is nonlinear, as higher levels of PM2.5 (as measured by AQI) lead to greater increases in crashes and fatalities.
+Further, the effect of air pollution is nonlinear, as higher levels of $PM{2.5}$ (as measured by AQI) lead to greater increases in crashes and fatalities.
 These results support the hypothesis that the mechanism driving our results is real-time cognitive effects of particulate matter pollution.

-&lt;sup>19We find a mean z-statistic of 2.89.
+19We find a mean z-statistic of 2.89.

-&lt;sup>20We find a mean z-statistic of 2.5.
+20We find a mean z-statistic of 2.5.

 Crashes and fatalities pose both significant economic costs to the people involved and the communities these crashes occur in.
 Currently, the EPA assumes a value of \$7.4 million as the value of a statistical life, and this number takes into account the effects that pollution has in exacerbating chronic health conditions like heart and lung disease.
 Our results indicate that additional costs should be considered as particulate matter pollution leads to both more crashes and more fatalities.
-When we translate our results into fatalities per hundred thousand people, we find that a 10 $\mu g/m^3$ increase in daily mean PM2.5 concentration is associated with a 0.002 increase in fatalities per hundred thousand people.
-Put differently, an additional traffic fatality occurs with only about 66 days of higher pollution concentrations in a moderately sized city of 750,000 people.
+When we translate our results into fatalities per hundred thousand people, we find that a 10 $\mu g/m^3$ increase in daily mean PM{2.5} concentration is associated with a 0.003 increase in fatalities per hundred thousand people.
+Put differently, an additional traffic fatality occurs with only about 66 days of higher pollution concentrations in a moderately sized city of 750,000 people.21

 Increases in air pollution have economically meaningful effects on fatal motor vehicle incidents.
-A one standard deviation increase in PM2.5 corresponds to a 4.75% increase in motor vehicle fatalities.
-Consequently, an across-the-board 1 standard deviation reduction in fine particulate matter pollution would have prevented over 1,700 motor vehicle fatalities in 2019.
-Using the EPA's value of a statistical life, the pollution abatement efforts required would yield benefits of \$12.8 billion per year on the basis of fewer motor vehicle fatalities alone, not even counting reductions in other causes of death.
-In January of 2023 the EPA proposed lowering PM 2.5 standards from their current levels.
-If finalized, the new standard would be set at 9 micrograms per cubic meter.
-Our research suggests that this would be a prudent decision.
+A one standard deviation increase in PM{2.5} corresponds to a 5.39% increase in motor vehicle fatalities.
+Consequently, an across-the-board 1 standard deviation reduction in fine particulate matter pollution would have prevented nearly 2,000 motor vehicle fatalities in 2019.
+Using the EPA's value of a statistical life, the pollution abatement efforts required would yield benefits of \$14.5 billion per year on the basis of fewer motor vehicle fatalities alone, which excludes reductions in other causes of death.
+In February 2024 the EPA lowered PM{2.5} standards from 12 to 9 $\mu g/m^3$.
+Our research suggests this new standard will save lives.

-&lt;sup>21The 51st through 100th largest metropolitan areas in the United States have between approximately 500,000 and 1 million people.
+21The 51st through 100th largest metropolitan areas in the United States have between approximately 500,000 and 1 million people.